 Sign, Outlined with Neon: Any sign that uses neon, argon, or similar gas to illuminate transparent or translucent tubing or other material to emit light outlining all or a part of that sign.
-This sign is only permitted upon approval of a Sign Development Plan.
+This sign is prohibited except as specifically permitted with the approval of a Sign Development Plan.